Faith over fear does not mean our faith will eliminate the things we fear. It means we choose to walk by faith as we process our fear.

 We should be led by confidence in the best decision for us and not by looking around at the best decision for others.

 “Embrace this God-life.
 Really embrace it, and nothing will be too much for you.
 This mountain, for instance: Just say, ‘Go jump in the lake and it’s as good as done.
 That’s why I urge you to pray for absolutely everything, ranging from small to large.”

-We need to recognize our fears and tell them to “go jump in the lake” so we can fulfill our purpose.
+When we recognize the type of fear we are facing and tell fear to “go jump in the lake“, we can fulfill our purpose.

 I believed for a long time that the mountains Jesus referenced in the book of Mark were literal mountains, but now I believe the mountains are challenges in our spirit that hold us back from walking by faith.